Benjamin Disraeli: Childhood

 Disraeli's siblings were Sarah, Naphtali (born and died 1807), Ralph and James ("Jem").
 He was close to his sister and on affectionate but more distant terms with his surviving brothers.
 Details of his schooling are sketchy.
 From the age of about six he was a day boy at a dame school in Islington, which one of his biographers described as "for those days a very high-class establishment".
 (Note: Monypenny gives his age as "six or earlier"; Parry concurs, giving his first year at Miss Roper's as 1810 or 1811; Hibbert and Ridley give his age unequivocally as six.
 Kuhn puts his starting age as early as four.)
 Two years later or so—the exact date has not been ascertained—he was sent as a boarder to Rev John Potticary's school at Blackheath (now St Piran's, Maidenhead, Berkshire).

-Following a quarrel in 1813 with the Bevis Marks Synagogue, his father renounced Judaism and had the four children baptised into the Church of England in July and August 1817.
-Isaac D'Israeli had never taken religion very seriously but had remained a conforming member of the synagogue.
+Following a quarrel in 1813 with the Bevis Marks Synagogue, his father renounced Judaism and had the four children baptised into the Church of England.
+Isaac D'Israeli had never taken religion very seriously but had remained a observant member of the synagogue.
 Isaac's father, Benjamin, was a prominent and devout member; it was probably out of respect for him that Isaac did not leave when he fell out with the synagogue authorities in 1813.
 (Note: Isaac was elected, without his consent, as Warden (parnas) of the synagogue.
 He refused the post, partly lest it interfere with his literary research and partly because he was ideologically much more liberal than the ruling orthodox group.
 Under the synagogue's rules he became liable for a fine of £40 for declining to serve.
-He refused to pay.)
-After Benjamin senior died in 1816, Isaac felt free to leave the congregation following a second dispute.
-(Note: Breaking away from Judaism was not uncommon among well-off Sephardic families in the late Georgian period.)
+He refused to pay.
+After Benjamin senior died in 1816, Isaac felt free to leave the congregation following a second dispute.)
 Isaac's friend Sharon Turner, a solicitor, convinced him that although he could comfortably remain unattached to any formal religion it would be disadvantageous to the children if they did so.
 Turner stood as godfather when Benjamin was baptised, aged twelve, on 31 July 1817.